UMD-Summer-2021-ASR/quizzr-server/README.md

 * Handles GET requests to record and answer questions (through `/recordquestion/` and `/answerquestion/` respectively).
   It provides responses in JSON format.
 ## Installation
+Prior to installation, you will need to have `pip` installed.
 1. Clone this repository.
-2. Install `pip`.
-3. Install all the necessary dependencies by executing `pip install requirements.txt` in the folder of the repository.
+2. Install all the necessary dependencies by executing `pip install requirements.txt` in the folder of the repository.
+   It may be a good idea to set up a virtual environment prior to doing this step to avoid conflicts with already install packages.
-4. Create the directories `privatedata` and `recordings` in the repository.
+3. Create the directories `privatedata` and `recordings` in the repository.
-5. Create a text file named `connectionstring` in the `privatedata` directory and copy the connection string from the MongoDB Quizzr Atlas into this text file.
+4. Create a text file named `connectionstring` in the `privatedata` directory and copy the connection string from the MongoDB Quizzr Atlas into this text file.
 Make sure that the name of the text file does not include any extensions, such as `.txt`.
-6. Login to the Quizzr Google Account on Google Cloud Platform and download the credentials file for the client "Quizzr Server".
+5. Login to the Quizzr Google Account on Google Cloud Platform and download the credentials file for the client "Quizzr Server".
 Rename it to `gdrive_secret.json` and put it in the `privatedata` directory.
+## Updating
+To update the repository on your machine, either use `git pull` (requires you to commit your changes) or reinstall the repository.
+## Uninstalling
+To uninstall this repository, simply delete its directory and the contents defining its associated virtual environment.
 ## Running the Server for Testing
 The following instructions are for running the server for testing purposes.
 Please do not follow these instructions if you plan on running it in production.